mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 COPY src/htmx-python-course/code/ch7_infinite_scroll/ch7_final_video_collector /app

 # Make sure we have the latest app server (Granián) if the bases are cached.
-# This WILL exist fom python-example-base but it may be out of date.
+# This WILL exist from python-example-base but it may be out of date.
 RUN --mount=type=cache,target=/root/.cache uv pip install --upgrade "granian[pname]"

 # Set the command to run when the container starts (Granián).